horizontalsystems/blockchain-crypto-guides/DeFi/4-making-money-defi.md

 Common methods:

-- DEX Liquidity Pools
+- Liquidity Pools

-    Decentralized exchanges require liquidity to be usable.
+    Decentralized exchanges and other public facing DeFi services require liquidity to be usable.
 In other words, when someone wants to buy a cryptocurrency on a decentralized exchange (DEX) there should be someone online willing to sell it.

     To solve liquidity problems DEXes incentivize cryptocurrency owners to enroll as liquidity providers via liquidity pools.
 Users looking for passive income pay potentially deposit some amount of crypto assets into a smart contract which uses these funds to serve buy/sell orders originating from DEX.
 Liquidity providers earn resulting trading fees.